KickoKicko/Algorithm-Visualizer/README.md

 # Algorithm-Visualizer

-to run the sorting visualizer use the command "python main.py {name of sorting algorithm}" the arguement could be on of the following strings "merge","insertion","quick" or "bubble"
+To run the sorting visualizer use the command "python main.py {name of sorting algorithm} {listsize}" the first arguement could be on of the following strings "merge","insertion","quick" or "bubble" and the second arguement is an int.

+Example "python main.py quick 50"